MortalityReporting/RavenDocs/docs/source/technicalManual/componentOverview.rst

 Bluejay FHIR Server
 -------------------
-The Bluejay FHIR server is an instance that is configured to simulate EDRS that supports :ref:`mdiAPI` As the Bluejay FHIR server is also based on the same code stack as Raven FHIR Server, Bluejay FHIR server also provides the basic instance level of the FHIR APIs.
+The Bluejay FHIR server is an instance that is configured to simulate EDRS that supports :ref:`mdiAPI` (MDI-API).
+The Bluejay FHIR server is also based on the same code stack as Raven FHIR Server.
+Thus, the Bluejay FHIR server also provides the basic instance level of the FHIR APIs.

 MDI-API that the Bluejay FHIR server currently supports is search API.
 Case Management Systems can test their MDI-API's search API feature with the Bluejay FHIR server.
-Please contact :ref:`our team <mdiAPI>`` to arrange the testing.
+Please contact :ref:`our team <mdiAPI>` to arrange the testing.

 Raven Dashboard
 -----------------